 Consultation closed on 18 April.
 We would like to thank the stakeholders who made a submission on the Bill.

-Ministry officials will analyse the feedback received, provide advice to the Government on the overall outcomes of the consultation and seek approval for any major changes in policy identified.
-We will then work with the Parliamentary Counsel Office to amend the Bill, as necessary, before it enters the parliamentary process.
-We expected there will be further consultation as part of the parliament process.
+We will seek Cabinet approval for any major changes in policy identified, and then work with the Parliamentary Counsel Office to amend the Bill, as necessary, before it enters the parliamentary process.
+We expect there will be further consultation as part of the parliamentary process.